Piotr1215/katacoda-scenarios/spin-operator/intro.md

 > 🚨 if it takes longer than 3 minutes to load the environment, please
 > restart scenario (or refresh browser)

-Welcome to this interactive scenario where you'll explore the exciting world of WebAssembly (Wasm) and its application in modern web development and microservices!
+Welcome to this interactive scenario where you'll explore the exciting world of WebAssembly (WASM) and its application in modern web development and microservices!

 ## What you'll learn

 In this scenario, you will:

 1. 🧠 Understand the basics of WebAssembly and its impact on web development
-2. 🛠️ Get hands-on experience with Spin, a framework for building Wasm-based microservices
+2. 🛠️ Get hands-on experience with Spin, a framework for building WASM-based microservices
-3. 🎛️ Learn about the Spin Operator and how it integrates Wasm applications with Kubernetes
+3. 🎛️ Learn about the Spin Operator and how it integrates WASM applications with Kubernetes
 4. 💻 Create, build, and deploy a sample Spin application
-5. ☸️ Use the Spin Operator to manage your Wasm applications in a Kubernetes environment
+5. ☸️ Use the Spin Operator to manage your WASM applications in a Kubernetes environment

 ## Prerequisites